vasyadiagnost/task-management-crm-system/docs/architecture.md

 ## Overview

 The system is a desktop CRM application designed to manage tasks and interactions in an operational environment.
+System works offline - no internet needed, no subscription or any other payments, complete free.

 ---